 Crossrail Limited is building a new railway for London and the South East, running from Reading and Heathrow in the west, through 42km of new tunnels under London to Shenfield and Abbey Wood in the east.
 The project is building 10 new stations and upgrading 30 more, while integrating new and existing infrastructure.

-The £14.8 billion Crossrail project is currently Europe’s largest infrastructure project.
-Construction began in 2009 at Canary Wharf, and is over 80% complete.
-It is being delivered on time and within funding.
+The £17.8 billion Crossrail project is currently Europe’s largest infrastructure project.
+Construction began in 2009 at Canary Wharf.

 New state-of-the-art trains will carry an estimated 200 million passengers per year.
 The new service will speed up journey times, increase central London’s rail capacity by 10% and bring an extra 1.5 million people to within 45 minutes of central London.